 Ultimately, whether it is worth getting a solar battery installed will come down to your personal energy usage habits.
 While Aussie consumers could get a lot of value from incorporating an energy storage system into their home, it is safe to say the most rewards will be reaped by those who put as much into their system as they expect to get out of it.

-Simply installing a solar battery without accommodating your usage habits to best suit the cycles of your system could leave you unfulfilled with the return on your (very expensive) investment.
-A solar battery works best for home energy usage when it is combatting the typical constraints of the grid, such as higher demand in the evenings or more expensive power prices during peak times.
-If you are unable or aren’t willing to best utilise your battery to overcome these energy challenges, then you may not see as many benefits to solar storage as someone who does.
+Simply installing a solar battery without accommodating your usage habits to best suit the cycles of your system could leave you disappointed with the return on your (very expensive) investment.
+A solar battery works best for home energy usage when it’s combatting the typical constraints of the grid, such as higher demand in the evenings or more expensive power prices during peak times.
+If you’re unable or aren’t willing to best utilise your battery to overcome these energy challenges, then you may not see as many benefits to solar storage as someone who does.

 Your reliance on grid energy may also play a part in deciding whether solar storage is the right option for you.
 If you are looking to take as much of your energy usage off-grid as possible, then solar storage is definitely a step in the right direction.
 Whether this be to save money on your bills or reduce your carbon emissions, a storage unit will be able to help you build a foundation for independent energy usage – granted you can afford the upfront cost of solar batteries.

-If you’re on the hunt for a solar installer then be sure to check out our annual satisfaction ratings below.
-This report outlines the installers that Aussie solar consumers have rated top notch for service, price, products and more.
+If you’re on the hunt for a solar installer, be sure to check out our annual Solar Energy Installer customer satisfaction ratings below.
+Here you’ll find the installers that Aussie solar consumers have rated top notch for service, price, products and more.

 Share this article